Zwift Review: Why Is It so Insanely Popular? (2025)

 108.99 USD / year

-The following table shows my ratings of specific areas on a scale of 1–5 (5 is the best).
+The following table shows my rating of specific areas on a scale of 1-5 (5 being the best) for all the indoor cycling apps I have tested.

 ment